nronzel/realescrape-go/README.md

 - [x] radius

 TODO:
+- [x] ~MongoDB~
+- [ ] API endpoints
-- [ ] better error handling
+- [ ] Front End

 ## Description

 Simple web scraper for Realtor.com.

-This program is intended to be run locally only and I do not intend to host the scraper publicly as a service.
+This program is intended to be run locally only.

+It also requires a MongoDB instance to be running locally on the default port with no credentials.

 Currently has the following fixed search parameters: